lidofinance/lido-improvement-proposals/LIPS/lip-35.md

    - the validator is active;
    - the validator has not initiated exit on CL (`exitEpoch != FAR_FUTURE`);
    - the validator is not slashed;
-   - the validator is not a consolidation target (when source validator is Lido WC);
+   - the validator is not a consolidation target (when the source validator has Lido WC);
 3. For the selected validators, the Depositor Bot builds Merkle proofs:
    - Proof of the `Validator` container on CL;
 4. For the selected validators, the Depositor Bot calculates pending deposit amounts.